petarov/strelko/README.md

 Strelko is a small footprint HTTP server.

-The goal is the provide swift file hosting solution for web developers, designers and others.
+Goal of this project is to provide swift file hosting solution for web developers, designers and others.
 In the ideal case **Strelko** would be the perfect solution for testing your web project directly on the development machine.
 This being said **Strelko** pretty much mimics the functionality of the command:

     python -m SimpleHTTPServer 8000